How to Identify Silverplate Marks

 - Photograph every underside mark, handle mark, pattern name, patent mark, retailer mark, and plating note.

-- Look for copper or brass showing through high points, rims, interiors, and handles.
+- Look for copper, brass, or nickel-silver base metal showing through high points, rims, interiors, and handles.

-- Separate Old Sheffield plate, electroplate, silverplate, sterling, and stainless pieces.
+- Separate Old Sheffield plate, electroplate, silverplate, sterling, stainless, weighted, and mixed services.

 Key value and identity drivers